More Medications Facts

 • Prophylaxis of malaria due to Plasmodium falciparum.

-When bacteriologic testing indicates appropriate susceptibility to the drug, doxycycline may be used to treat:
+When bacteriologic testing indicates appropriate susceptibility doxycycline, it may be used to treat:

 • Escherichia coli.